2014/2015 Executive Board

 Mary Jo is a history professor at IVC, and she has taught here since 2004.
 Before going into teaching, Mary Jo was a paralegal for an Oakland law firm for many years.
 She graduated with a BA from the University of California, Berkeley, and shortly thereafter, she earned her master’s degree.
 She does historical consultation on public history projects, and she is currently writing a book on the history of the Peralta family.
 Her book, Images of America: Pleasanton, was published in 2007.
 Mary Jo lives with her husband of 33 years, Mark, a retired high school English teacher.
 Education runs deep in the family’s blood as their grown daughter is now a high school English teacher.

 Ed is the Peace Officer Standards and Training (POST) Coordinator at IVC.
 He also administers all of the Administration of Justice (AJ) and Correctional Science (CSI) programs.
 His BA is from Marquette University in Milwaukee.
 He came to IVC after a 20-year career with the San Diego County Sheriff’s Department, and before that, Ed served in the Marine Corps.
-In the Marine Corps, he quickly rose through the ranks to sergeant.
-While he was serving as a tactics officer, he was selected to complete his master’s degree while on active duty.
+While In the Marine Corps, he quickly rose through the ranks and was selected for an Officer Commissioning Program which is how he was able to attend Marquette University.
+A few years after he was commissioned, he was selected for a graduate school program, where he earned two master’s degrees–one in Public Administration and the other in Business Administration.
+He completed both of these while on active duty.
 Ed grew up in the Washington, D.C. area, and he has three grown sons and three granddaughters.